 We were asked if we’d like to write a Sades A6 Gaming Headset Review.
 I’ve not reviewed Sades stuff for a while.
 The Sades A6 is a £25 / $35 gaming headset that’s firmly marketed as being a budget offering.
-But, at just £20 will they be any good?
+But, at just £20 will it be any good?

 Let’s get into our Sades A6 Gaming Headset Review.